emqxarchive/emqx-docs-en/source/deploy.rst

 EMQ cluster should be DNS-resolvable and the clients access the cluster via domain name or IP list:

 1. Deploy EMQ cluster.
-Please refer to the sections of 'Installation' and 'EMQ X nodes clustering' for details.
+Please refer to the sections of 'Installation' and 'EMQ nodes clustering' for details.

 2. Enable the access to the MQTT ports on the firewall (e.g. 1883, 8883).